fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-CUDA-Cluster.md

       sudo add-apt-repository ppa:graphics-drivers/ppa
       sudo apt-get update

-  Now, we need to check which driver should we install [here](https://www.nvidia.com/Download/index.aspx) or check which driver is the best option (in our case, we use ubuntu):
+  Now, we need to check which driver should we install, just run to see recommendations:

       ubuntu-drivers devices

   ![drivers](/assets/clusterComputing/GPU/drivers.png)

+* Then. you can install the driver recommended by the OS:

+      sudo ubuntu-drivers install

-* Then install the driver (in our case, they recommend to install nvidia-390 for a GeForce GTX 950):
+* Or install the driver (in our case, they recommend to install nvidia-390 for a **GeForce GTX 950**):

       sudo apt-get install nvidia-driver-390

-* Or, you just can run:

-      sudo ubuntu-drivers install
+* Or click [here](https://www.nvidia.com/Download/index.aspx) to see NVIDIA recommendations and download the `.run` file to install it.

-  When you are installing NVIDIA, it ask for a password (just simple security) and if when you are rebooting appears a blue screen asking for MOK password (see the section below).
+  While you are installing NVIDIA, it ask for a password (just simple security) and if when you are rebooting appears a blue screen asking for MOK password (see the section below).

 #### Dealing with MOK (only for UEFI Secure Boot enabled devices)